safijatala/IOTProjectOne/README.md

 ```
 iotlab-experiment submit -n 2nd -d 120 -l grenoble,m3,2,./bin/iotlab-m3/tempsen.elf
 ```
+Dont foget to enter temperaturesensor sub folder using cd TemperatureSensor in the new terminal too.
-These commands sends the sensor to run on testbed node 1st and 2nd with the same names.
+These commands sends the sensors to run on testbed node 1st and 2nd with the same names.

 Temperature readings could be found using on the first sensor: